 So where are we at right now?

-And how does that impact 2022, especially for smaller Ecommerce businesses?
+And how does that impact this year, especially for smaller Ecommerce businesses?

 Lingering Effects of the Early Pandemic Initiatives

 There are overlapping issues that were accelerated with the pandemic that are making right now a more difficult time for retailers.
 When the pandemic first emerged, China (as the world’s number one manufacturer of medical supplies) shipped PPE throughout the world in massive quantities.

 This has led to the problem of shipping containers being stuck sitting empty in ports around the world due to the lack of demand for those countries’ exports.
 As this continues, there are less and less shipping containers available for shipping goods.

 At the same time, due to the increasing availability of “on-demand” work that can be done remotely or on a schedule that is more convenient to the worker, there is a growing shortage of labor across the supply chain, from truck drivers to factory workers, to retail operations.
 This labor shortage means that even if the demand for shipping containers around the world is met, there are delays in transporting those goods from ports to shelves.

 And these delays are expensive, and that inflation is passed along to the consumer.

 If you have shopped for lumber recently, you may have been shocked to find that the prices for this foundational resource have more than doubled and rocketed up as high as 5X over the past year.
 For this reason, the long-standing movement by manufacturers to operate with a “lean” just-in-time model for raw material acquisition is hurting their profit margins.